 If you're new to the sport, or simply want to make sure you see the best sites there are to see, Tortolla has numerous tour operators, especially in Road Town and Cane Garden Bay.
 Most sailing excursions also offer snorkeling.
 The benefit of this is the gear is typically included in the price, and the guides are very well versed in the local underwater world.
 These trips might keep you close to shore or take you out to the islets and reefs that are only accessible by boat, so there is a great variety to choose from.
 Snorkeling tours will generally cost anywhere from $40 to $65(USD), and you can also rent a snorkeling kit for a week from a local dive shop for around $35(USD).

-If you're looking forward to seeing what's down below you might enjoy visiting.
+If you want to explore what's below the surface you should consider a visit to.
 A collection of coral creates a patchy reef system that ranges from depths of zero to 45 deep.
 The area is home to grunts, squirrelfish, baby drum fish, and electric blue chromis.
-This snorkeling site is found within Cooper Island, in the eastern part of Tortola.
+This snorkeling site is situated on Cooper Island, in the eastern part of Tortola.

 is another option.
 A large rock surfaces here, and reef spreads out from there, inviting school upon school of fish to thrive here.
 You'll typically see crabs, barracuda, and spiny lobster in addition to the typical colorful reef fish.
 The underwater sites here are dramatic and go as deep as 50 feet.